With version 2020, the National Institute of Standard and Technology provides a new version of its mass spectra library.

-The library contains 306,622 spectra of 267,376 components.
+The library contains 350,643 spectra of 306,869 components.
 Each spectrum has been checked for conclusive fragmentation patterns by at least two experts.
-NIST thus defines a new quality standard for identification for MS libraries.
-To be able to use the retention information of substances, the database also contains retention indices of 99,400 components.
-In addition, the structural formula of each substance is also included.
-Another highlight is a special library with MS/MS spectra and MS/MS/MS spectra.
-Both the database with the retention indices and the MS/MS database are available separately.
+Thus, NIST defines a new quality standard for identification for MS libraries.
+In order to be able to use the retention information of substances, the database also contains retention indices of over 139,498 components, 111,788 of which also contain MS spectra.
+In addition, the structural formula of almost every substance is also included.
+Another highlight is a special library with over 1.3 million MS/MS spectra of 186,000 precursor ions based on 31,000 components.

-The also included AMDIS data system can be used for the evaluation and deconvolution of GCMS chromatograms from different manufacturers.
+The also included AMDIS data system can be used for the evaluation and deconvolution of GC-MS chromatograms from different manufacturers.
 18 different data formats can be read in.

 Small auxiliary programs for the interpretation of mass spectra and the calculation of isotope patterns complete the package.
 A detailed documentation is included.